 Before debiting a customer’s bank account, businesses must first collect a mandate from the customer defining a specific payment schedule or terms.
 The mandate includes the customer’s institution number, transit number, account number, name and email.

-- Accept a Canadian pre-authorized debit payment
+- Manually configure Canadian pre-authorized debit as a payment

 - Save Canadian pre-authorized debit details for future payments

 During the payment flow, Stripe helps you collect a mandate which gives your business authorization to debit the customer’s account.
 In Canada, these are called pre-authorized debit agreements or PAD agreements.
 The mandate collection, confirmation and pre-debit notification requirements for pre-authorized debits are governed by Payments Canada’s Rule H1 for pre-authorized debits (PADs).